Carolkisaki/Carolkisaki-Profile/README.md

 # 👋 Hello!
 Welcome to my GitHub profile
 ## My name is Carolina Yukiko Kisaki and my nickname is Carol, I am 29 years old, and I live in São Paulo/SP.
 Additionally, I am passionate about oriental culture, an otaku, and a gamer.
-I am currently specializing in Data Analytics with Power BI through DIO's bootcamp.!
+I am currently specializing in Data Analytics!

 🌱 I am a biologist graduated from the Complexo Educacional FMU and hold a master's degree in Science from the Instituto Butantan.
 I have a passion for science, technology, and data analysis.